JanBeh/neumond/README.md

 ## Module `eio`

-Module for basic I/O, using non-blocking I/O (through the `nbio` Lua module written in C) and the `waitio` module to wait for I/O.
+Module for basic I/O, using non-blocking I/O (through the `nbio` Lua module written in C) and the `wait_posix` module to wait for I/O.

-This module generic in regard to how "waiting" is implemented.
-In particular, `eio` does not depend on the `fiber` module, and whenever there is a need to wait for I/O, the effects of the `waitio` module are performed.
+With the exception of depending on POSIX file descriptors, this module generic in regard to how "waiting" is implemented.
+In particular, `eio` does not depend on the `fiber` module, and whenever there is a need to wait for I/O, the effects of the `wait_posix` module are performed.
 In order to use `eio`, appropriate handlers have to be installed.
-One way to achieve this is to use `waitio_fiber.main(action, ...)` as in the following example:
+One way to achieve this is to use `wait_posix_fiber.main(action, ...)` as in the following example:

 ```
-local waitio_fiber = require "waitio_fiber"
+local wait_posix_fiber = require "wait_posix_fiber"
 local eio = require "eio"

-waitio_fiber.main(
+wait_posix_fiber.main(
   function()
     eio.stdout:flush("Hello World!\n")
   end